No one has been held accountable for the injustices in my case

 We are Will Close This Capitalist Cave!

 One time leaving my office Christen Amby said: We will close this capitalist cave (Vi vil skal nok få lukket den kapitalist hule).
-Considering, that we operated according to the laws and everything was correct, I found such statement, as wishful thinking from his side.
+Considering, that we operated according to the laws and everything was correct, I found such a statement, as wishful thinking from his side.
 Little did I know about the socialist’s power and determination.

-Interestingly Christen Amby was arrested back in 1969 together Otto Sand (an agent for DDR’s Stasi) as they were organising to send money to support North Vietnam fighting the American Imperialist.
+Interestingly Christen Amby was arrested back in 1969 together with Otto Sand (an agent for DDR’s Stasi) as they were organising to send money to support North Vietnam fighting the American Imperialist.
 I did not know this before later, so my membership of the American Club in Denmark certainly did not look good in Christen Amby’s eyes.

 To me, Christen Amby and many members of Bagmandspolitiet, the courts and the media could have been agents of the DDR regime and indeed members of Stasi just south of the Danish border.